PeterGrace/anchorage/README.md

 - --debug enables debug logging inside of anchorage

-To execute the testmodule example, use `anchorage --debug --test testmodule http://invalidurl`
+To execute the example, use `anchorage --debug --test examples/example http://invalidurl`

-Example of testmodule:
+Example module from examples directory:
 ```
 from anchorage.check import Check